dankocreative/Rest-Post-Grid/README.md

 REST API Post Grid Plugin by Kevin Danko

-This WordPress plugin adds a Gutenberg Block to your WordPress website called Danko Rest Post Grid.
+This plugin for WordPress adds a Gutenberg Block to your WordPress website called Danko Rest Post Grid.
 When added to your page you can insert a valid REST API URL and then customize the appearance of posts in a grid or list view.
 You can also set how often a fetch occurs.

 **Install Plugin**
 1. Add Danko Rest Post Grid to your page.